HavocCrenshaw/PyPong/README.md

 making it, I was like "heck yeah, I wanna try this to my own abilities" and made this.
 This is about a good maybe, 12 hours spread over two days.
 Did I use a ton of Python features?
 No, but I made a nice game.

+To add: AI, maybe slower ball in opening